-El Caminito del Rey has to be in your list of places to travel in Spain but arm yourself with patience to get tickets.
+The Caminito del Rey has to be on your list of places to travel in Spain but arm yourself with patience to get tickets.

 In this post, I will tell you about our experience touring “Los Gaitanes” Gorge and I will also give you a small guide so that you can organize your visit.

 Where to Buy Tickets for the Caminito del Rey

 The tickets to Caminito del Rey can be purchased online, although this is an authentic adventure in enough on itself on the official website.

 There are also companies that make the excursion to Caminito del Rey from Malaga and Costa del Sol.
 I think this is the best way to go if you don’t have a car or if you prefer to have some peace of mind.